tangowithcode/tango_with_django_2/manuscript/chapter3.md

 {id="fig-ch3-hey-there"}
 ![A screenshot of a web browser displaying our first Django powered webpage.
 Hello, Rango!](images/ch3-hey-there.png)

-Within each app, you will create a number of URL mappings.
+Within each app, you will create several URL mappings.
 The initial mapping is quite simple, but as we progress through the book we will create more sophisticated and parameterised URL mappings.

 It's also important to have a good understanding of how URLs are handled in Django.
 It may seem a bit confusing right now, but as we progress through the book, we will be creating more and more URL mappings, so you'll soon be a pro.
 To find out more about them, check out the [official Django documentation on URLs](https://docs.djangoproject.com/en/2.1/topics/http/urls/) for further details and further examples.